NodeOS/NodeOS/README.md

 - *barebones* custom Linux kernel with an initramfs that boots to a Node.js REPL
 - *initramfs* Initram environment to mount the users partition & boot the system
-- *rootfs*    Read-only partition image to host Linux kernel and initramfs files
 - *usersfs*   multi-user environment with the same behaviour of traditional OSes

 ### Booting process

-All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1, while *initramfs* (and by extension *rootfs*) exec actual NodeOS code to mount the *usersfs* partition.
+All the layers are bootable, leading *barebones* to a raw naked Node.js [REPL](http://nodejs.org/api/repl.html) prompt as PID 1, while *initramfs* exec actual NodeOS code to mount the *usersfs* partition.
 In all the cases, it will be used an initramfs as root filesystem and all the changes will be lost when powered-off.

 If a *usersfs* partition is being set at boot time, it will be mounted and the system will considerate each one of its folders as the home folder for a valid